6 Best Behind-The-Ear Style (RIC) Hearing Aids REVIEWED

 Inside the canal, a tiny speaker (called a receiver) plays amplified sounds from the world around you.

 Most receiver-in-canal hearing aids have two microphones on the body of the hearing aid.
-These microphones gather sounds from the world around you, then process and amplify that sound and send it to the speaker in your ear through the receiver wire.
+These microphones gather sounds from the world around you, then the chip inside the hearing aid processes and amplifies sound and sends it to the speaker in your ear through the receiver wire.
 The whole process takes less than half a millisecond.

 Reciever-in-canal and another style, called BTE hearing aids, are sometimes confused.
 Instead of a speaker inside the ear, BTE hearing aids house the speaker on the body of the device (behind the ear) and broadcast sound down through a rubber tube into the ear.
 BTE hearing aids are most commonly prescribed for severe to profound hearing loss where more power is necessary.
 Read our full breakdown of the two styles here